youchen-363/creaition-story-forge/README.md

 npm run dev
 ```

-Got it!
-Here's the updated `.env` section in plain markdown without emojis, suitable for a clean and professional `README.md`:

 ## Environment Variables

 To run the project locally, you need to configure environment variables for both the **backend** and **frontend**.